The Alignment Curse: Modality Alignment Supercharges Audio Attacks via Text Transfer: Experiment Details

 The key idea is to train a binary classifier to distinguish audio representations from text representations, and then use the classifier’s output probabilities to recover an estimate of the log density ratio.
 Recall that $P_{\mathrm{audio}}$ and $P_{\mathrm{text}}$ denote the distributions of representations induced by semantically equivalent audio and text inputs in a shared representation space $\mathcal{Z}$.
 We construct a binary classification problem by labeling samples from $P_{\mathrm{audio}}$ with $y=1$ and samples from $P_{\mathrm{text}}$ with $y=0$, assuming equal class priors.
 Let $s(z) = \mathbb{P}(y=1 \mid z)$ denote the classifier’s predicted probability.
 For the Bayes-optimal classifier, the density ratio satisfies $ \frac{P_{\mathrm{audio}}(z)}{P_{\mathrm{text}}(z)} = \frac{s(z)}{1-s(z)}. $ Accordingly, the KL divergence is estimated using the Monte Carlo estimator

 where $N$ is the number of audio samples.
 In practice, classifier-based density-ratio estimation is sensitive to dimensionality.
 To improve stability, we first apply Principal Component Analysis (PCA) to both audio and text representations, reducing their dimensionality to 15.
+We select this dimensionality via a sanity check: when estimating KL divergence between samples drawn from identical Gaussian distributions, the true value is zero.
+As shown in Table~\ref{tab:sanity}, PCA with 15 components yields the smallest estimation error.

 This step concentrates most of the variance into a low-dimensional subspace and mitigates overfitting, which can otherwise lead to unstable or inflated KL estimates.
 We use logistic regression with $L_2$ regularization as the base classifier, along with probability calibration.
 To further reduce overfitting and bias, we employ stratified $K$-fold cross-fitting with $K=5$.
 Predicted probabilities are clipped away from $\{0,1\}$ to ensure numerical stability.
 The final KL estimate is computed as the average log density ratio over held-out audio samples.